flaturtha/64-testaments/madness-of-krill/madness_v1.md

 “Theodore, you’ll be late for work, honey.
 Time to get up.
 I have your dinner on the table.
 Hurry and get up before it’s cold and you’re late for work.

 I opened my eyes.

 I was in my bedroom.
 On the floor.
 Mother sat on the edge of my bed and stroked my cheek.

 “Really, Theodore.
-You haven’t fallen out of bed since you were a little boy.”
+You haven’t fallen out of bed since you were a little boy.
+I hope you didn’t have an accident.”
 She kissed her fingertip then booped my nose.
 “Come along.
 Your food is ready.”

 I blinked and looked around my bedroom.
 The sheets were twisted and pulled from the bed.
 The back of my neck was hot, sweaty.
 I glanced at my pajama bottoms.
 Dry. *Thank goodness!*

 Then it all rushed back to me.

 The little green imps, teasing me, beckoning me, chasing me.
 The man.
 That strange man in the orange robes.
 His quest to steal ... no, recover the idol so important to his faith.
 His urgent need to recover it before the curse could be unleashed.
 Before that madman, what was his name?
 Krill.
 Yes, that was it.
 Colonel Krill.
 A madman determined to destroy the Mobedan Mobed.
 An occultist.
 An evil man.
 The man who sent the imps to ... *to do what?*

 I didn’t know.
 I didn’t want to know.